How does Countly track installs?

 If digital fingerprint is not used, Countly only uses IP address to match device, which will allow tracking across multiple platforms, as click on Windows and installation on Android.
 But may also result in more false positives.

-Note: digital fingerprint or IP address is only stored for 1 hour after the click.
-If during that hour user does not install your app, matching information expires, until next assist click.
+Note: digital fingerprint or IP address is stored for 7 days after the click.
+If during that hour user does not install your app, matching information expires, until the next assist click.

 Which editions is Attribution Analytics available for?